adam-maj/tiny-gpu/README.md

 2. **Parallelization** - How is the SIMD progamming model implemented in hardware?
 3. **Memory** - How does a GPU work around the constraints of limited memory bandwidth?

-For each topic, we'll first cover how tiny-gpu implements the fundamentals.
-Then, using this as a foundation, we'll explore further optimizations implemented in modern-day GPUs.

 # Architecture

 <p float="left">